ibm-cloud-docs/containers/cs_clusters.md

 5. **Standard clusters**: Plan your cluster network setup so that your cluster meets the needs of your workloads and environment.
 Then, set up your IBM Cloud infrastructure networking to allow worker-to-master and user-to-master communication.
 Your cluster network setup varies with the infrastructure provider that you choose (classic or VPC).
 For more information, see [Planning your cluster network setup](/docs/containers?topic=containers-plan_clusters).
   * **VPC clusters only**: Your VPC clusters are created with a public and a private service endpoint by default.
     1. [Enable your {{site.data.keyword.cloud_notm}} account to use service endpoints](/docs/resources?topic=resources-private-network-endpoints#getting-started).
     2. Optional: If you want your VPC clusters to communicate with classic clusters over the private network interface, you can choose to set up classic infrastructure access from the VPC that your cluster is in.
-Note that you can set up classic infrastructure access for only one VPC per region.
+Note that you can set up classic infrastructure access for only one VPC per region and [Virtual Routing and Forwarding (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) is required in your {{site.data.keyword.cloud_notm}} account.
 For more information, see [Setting up access to your Classic Infrastructure from VPC](/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).

   * **Classic clusters only, VRF and service endpoint enabled accounts**: You must set up your account to use VRF and service endpoints to support scenarios such as running internet-facing workloads and extending your on-premises data center.
 After you set up the account, your VPC and classic clusters are created with a public and a private service endpoint by default.
     1. Enable [VRF](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) in your IBM Cloud infrastructure account.
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.